tolliam/tolliam.github.io/index.md

+Helpful hint: be sure to scroll down if you are viewing this in a small browser window to not miss anything!

 ## About me

 I am currently working near full time on my MSc Project, which is investigating if free text and location information from ambulance calls can improve predictions of patient outcomes.
 I used to work as a transport and cities economist at the engineering consultancy Ove Arup & Partners.